Keys to Academic Success

-- Many instructors include class participation when determining grades and will mark you down (reduce your class score) if you do not ask questions in class.
+- Many instructors include class participation when determining grades and will reduce your class score if you do not ask questions in class.

 - Professors often interpret silence as poor attitude.
-They expect you to ask questions, so ask questions and participate in class discussions.
+They expect you to ask questions and participate in class discussions.

 - Most teachers enjoy talking with students in a relaxed atmosphere, and they will know from your visit that you are interested in their course.
 If you are having trouble in a class, talk to the instructor first.
 Most will be willing to help you in any way they can.

 As a group, Americans believe that all people are equal; no one is better or worse than anyone else.
 This can be seen in the classroom, in that each student’s particular needs are seen to be equally important to the instructor.
-Each instructor must take into account these different needs and create a balanced opportunity for everyone to succeed in their goals.
+Each instructor must take into account these different needs and create a balanced opportunity for everyone to succeed.

 Americans are taught that all men are created equal.
 Though this phrase is often ignored in some parts of life, it is followed closely in others.
 For example, Americans treat one another very informally, even in the presence of great differences in age or social status.
 This is not a lack of respect; this is an American custom.